 Product Detail Page

-On MO
+On MO (Manufacturing Orders)

-On MO is the calculated quantity in open Manufacturing Orders (MOs) that are not Finished.
 See this help article for details about Manufacturing Orders.

 Product List Page